 \subsection{Discrepancy between the Denoised Data and the Error-free Data}

-In this section, we establish the upper bound for the sampling error under some mild Assumptions.
-To do so, we first assume the kernel-based score model $\bs_{t}(\cdot; \htheta_{t})$ approximates the ground truth score $\nabla\log{p_{t}}(\bx)$ well (we will analyze this approximation error latter in Section \ref{sec:generalization analysis}).
+In this section, we establish an upper bound for the sampling error under some mild assumptions.
+To do so, we first assume the kernel-based score model $\bs_{t}(\cdot; \htheta_{t})$ approximates the ground truth score $\nabla\log{p_{t}}(\bx)$ well (we analyze this approximation error later in Section \ref{sec:generalization analysis}).
 Our result is presented in the following theorem, which characterizes the gap between the distribution of the generated denoised data $\hX_{1}$ and the desired $\bX_{0}$.